The Laws and Agreements of Child Custody in Nampa. Idaho

-In a perfect world, when a couple decides to divorce, they will agree on a fair custody agreement.
-All parents should focus more on the best interests of their children rather than what’s best for them.
+All parents aims the best interests of their children rather than what’s best for them.
+That is why when a couple decides for a divorce, they need to agree on a fair custody agreement.
 This is the standard a court uses when ordering a child custody arrangement.
 Courts get very frustrated when they see a parent being selfish rather than caring about their children.

-When a couple decides to divorce, they usually separate until the divorce becoming final.
-This means that they are going to change their family’s living arrangements.
-One parent will stay in the marital home and keep the children.
-The other will move into another home or apartment and have partial custody of the kids.
-This is just how it happens.
+When a couple decides to get a divorce, they usually separate until it’s official.
+Certain living arrangements need to change – one parent will stay in the marital home and keep the children while the other will move into another home or apartment and will be given partial custody of the kids.
 Usually, the parent who is already the primary caretaker will be the one who stays with the kids pending divorce.

 What is Shared Custody?

 In a shared custody arrangement, the parents share legal custody and physical custody.
 The difference between these two is important.
 Legal custody simply refers to the parents’ rights to have a say in their children’s lives.
 Physical custody has more to do with where the kids will sleep, eat and go to school.

 Ideally, the parents or their attorneys will come to a fair shared custody agreement on their own.
 If they are not able to do so, the court will step in and have someone determine a custody arrangement.
 This is the worst-case scenario.
 You don’t want strangers determining your custody arrangement if you can help it.